 10 things you need to know about the budget10 May 2017

-- The higher education sector will experience cuts
+1. The higher education sector will experience cuts

 There were no surprises in the 2017 Federal Budget when it came to higher education funding, with the Coalition Government having already released their Higher Education Reform Package the week prior to budget night. $2.8 billion will be cut from higher education funding and students are being asked to pay more for their degrees, with a 7.5 per cent increase in fees by 2021.
 In addition, students will have to start paying back their HECS debt when they are earning $42,000, rather than $55,000.
 However, Commonwealth Supported Places will be introduced for other university sub-bachelor programs such as diplomas, advanced diplomas and associated degree courses.

-- The government is tackling the housing crisis
+2. The government is tackling the housing crisis

-After ongoing debate early this year, the Government has announced that first-home buyers will indeed have the option of sacrificing part of their superannuation in order to buy a house, from 1 July 2018.
-The Government has titled this The First Home Super Savers Scheme’.
+After ongoing debate early this year, the government has announced that first-home buyers will indeed have the option of sacrificing part of their superannuation in order to buy a house, from 1 July 2018.
+The government has titled this ‘The First Home Super Savers Scheme’.
 Those taking advantage of the scheme will be limited to use $15,000 a year and $30,000 in total from their superannuation.
 Many have criticised the Coalition Government’s refusal to touch negative gearing.

-- Regional mental health services will be getting more funding
+3. Regional mental health services will be getting more funding

-The Government claims they will use $9.1 million to improve access to mental health services in regional, rural and remote areas over the next four years.
+The government claims it will use $9.1 million to improve access to mental health services in regional, rural and remote areas over the next four years.
 They will do this via telehealth, which refers to using information and communication technologies to overcome a patient’s distance. $15 million will also be provided to support mental health research programs.

 In addition, Lifeline will be able to strengthen its suicide prevention services with a further $2.1 million increase in funding.